haxzie/instagram-live-streamer/README.md

 ## Download

 > NOTE: Due to privacy concerns and due to Instagram's terms of services we are not able to provide you with any distributables.
-If you like the project, you can use the code and build it for yourself.
+If you like the project, you can use the code and build it for yourself using the below commands.

-### Building for Linux
+## Building the packages
 Clone the project into your local machine and install the dependencies.
 Make sure you have latest version of Node, NPM and Python installed.

 ```bash